SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-07-today-i-got-shot-12th-time.md

 office, not under any conceivable circumstance.
 They've turned fascist, so you need to turn your back on them.

+## Addendum 2022-Nov-08: The Side Effects

+(Wouldn't "The Side Effects" be a great band name?)

+I was pretty sore, tired, achy, and grumpy last evening.
+Sleep was challenging, with 2 sore arms at the same time.
+This morning was significantly better.
+Now, at about 27 hours after the vaccination, I'm starting to feel tired-but-ok.

+_Definitely_ worth the lowered risk of, oh&hellip; say&hellip; _dying_ this winter!

+And now the Weekend Editrix has her appointment for later this month.
+Regrettably, it's a couple weeks out, since this is frustratingly hard to schedule!
+One thing we could do to increase vaccine uptake is to remove all the BS from getting appointments, but I have little hope anybody will be interested in that.

+Yes, I am a Grumpy Old Man.
+It says so, right at the top of each page of my blog, so it must be true.

 ---

 ## Notes &amp; References